Skip to content

 What blur strength should I use?

-For faces, a medium blur (radius 15-20) is usually enough.
-For text, use a heavier blur or switch to a solid black box for maximum security.
+For faces, a mid conceal level (4-6) is usually enough.
+For text, use a heavier setting or switch to a solid black box for maximum security.
 You can preview each setting before downloading.

 Does RedactPix blur faces automatically?